wawandco/milo/README.md

 - [TODO] id-class-value: The id and class attribute values must meet the specified rules.
 - [TODO] id-unique: The value of id attributes must be unique.

-### Tags

-- [TODO] tags-check: Allowing specify rules for any tag and validate that
-- [TODO] tag-pair: Tag must be paired.
-- [TODO] tag-self-close: Empty tags must be self closed.
-- [TODO] tagname-lowercase: All html element names must be in lowercase.
-- [TODO] empty-tag-not-self-closed: The empty tag should not be closed by self.
-- [TODO] src-not-empty: The src attribute of an img(script,link) must have a value.
-- [TODO] href-abs-or-rel: An href attribute must be either absolute or relative.
-- [TODO] OL and UL should only have LI siblings.

 ### Inline
 - [0003] Inline css is not allowed p.e: style="background-color: red;".
 - [TODO] inline-style-disabled: Inline style cannot be use.